Edoardo Agnelli

 Edoardo Agnelli (9 June 1954 – 15 November 2000) was the eldest child and only son of Gianni Agnelli, the industrialist patriarch of Fiat S.p.A., and of Marella Agnelli, who was born Donna Marella Caracciolo di Castagneto.
-He converted to Islam when he was living in New York City, and changed his name to Mahdi.
+He converted to Shia Islam when he was living in New York City, and changed his name to Hisham Aziz.
 In mid-November 2000, he was found dead under a bridge on the outskirts of Turin.

 Biography

 Agnelli was born in New York City to Italian parents; his maternal grandmother was American.
 His mother, Marella Agnelli, and his father, Gianni Agnelli, married in 1953.
 He had one sister, Margherita Agnelli de Pahlen.
 He had studied at the Liceo Classico Massimo d'Azeglio in Turin, at Atlantic College in the Vale of Glamorgan in south Wales, and he read modern literature in Latin and Eastern philosophy at Princeton University.
-At the age of twenty-two, he argued in the press with Margherita Hack, defending the values of astrology.
+At the age of twenty-two, he argued in the press with astrophysicist Margherita Hack, defending the values of astrology.

 After leaving Princeton, Agnelli traveled to Kenya, Iran, and India, where he met Sathya Sai Baba and pursued his interest in Eastern religions and mysticism.
 He was known by his friends in New York as "Crazy Eddy" due to his restless adolescence and wild behavior.
-For his anti-capitalist and religious views, including criticism of capitalism in an interview following the Peace March of Assisi, he was seen as a rebel and an heretic.
-According to La Repubblica, Agnelli's preoccupations became increasingly erratic, lecturing about mysticism, Franciscanism, and Buddhism, praising of the poor, and criticism of the behavior of Fiat.
+For his anti-capitalist and religious views, including criticism of capitalism in an interview following the Peace March of Assisi, he was seen as a rebel and a heretic.
+According to La Repubblica, Agnelli's preoccupations became increasingly erratic, lecturing about mysticism, Franciscanism, and Buddhism, praising of the poor, and criticizing the behavior of the family business, Fiat.
 According to The Guardian, his views opposed to economic materialism made him move in a different direction than his parents.

 As an adult, Agnelli was being groomed to be the heir apparent to the Fiat empire.
 In the night of 27 October 1986, he made public his disagreement with his father and proclaimed himself ready to take "all the responsibilities that belong to the ownership of a large group like ours"; his father, who had already been unhappy with his conversion to Islam, ensured that he would not inherit it.
-The only official position that the younger Agnelli held in the family businesses was as a director of Juventus F.C.
+The only official position that the younger Agnelli held in the family businesses was as a director of Juventus FC.
 In doing so, he continued the tradition of the Fiat-owner family dating back to the 1920s.
 In this capacity, he was present at the Heysel disaster.
 In 1990, he was accused for heroin possession in Malindi; the charges were later dropped.